 |Tokyo||€ 600 – 800||$ 715 – 950|

-If you live in Europe and are considering visiting Amsterdam, I strongly recommend coming by train or car.
+If you live in Europe and are considering visiting Amsterdam, I recommend going by train or car.

 How Much Does Accommodation in Amsterdam Cost?

-In the table below, I have listed the price ranges of diverse accommodations in Amsterdam.
+I have listed the price ranges of diverse accommodations in Amsterdam in the table below.

 |Hostel (dorm room)||€ 40 – 60||$ 47,50 – 71,50|